Historic Minneapolis Uptown Theatre Agrees To Vacate In Eviction Settlement

 Landmark Theatres has operated the building since 1978.
 However, the theater has been closed since last March due to the ongoing pandemic.

-The nearby Lagoon Cinema, which is also operated by Landmark Theatres, began screening films again in February.MORE NEWS: Is Dogecoin A Good Investment?
-Expert Suggests Avoiding Controversial Cryptocurrency Market
+The nearby Lagoon Cinema, which is also operated by Landmark Theatres, began screening films again in February.MORE NEWS: Minnesota Weather: Blistering Heat, Incessant Sun Continue This Week

 More On WCCO.com: